Transforming a $9bn organisation, from telco to global tech business

 At the centre of the digital-first identity system we created was the yellow V, sitting much larger than the wordmark, giving the brand instant colour recognition.
 For a new business that needed to meet and connect with an audience of millions across 12 different markets, this confident symbol would work across cultures and alphabets.
 Similarly, the VEON typeface - Hero - was chosen not only for clarity and standout, but also for its versatility.
 It remains unmistakably VEON in Latin, Cyrillic and Georgian alphabets.

-The dominant V of the symbol inspired the brand personality traits – valiant, vigorous and vibrant – that inform the way both product and corporate brands look, speak and act.
+The dominant V of the symbol inspired the brand personality traits - valiant, vigorous and vibrant - that inform the way the brand looks, speaks and acts.
 We gave sharp focus to the product’s benefits by creating a story written from the customer’s point of view.
 We developed a tone of voice capable of flexing in markets as disparate as Italy and Bangladesh, and ranging from corporate communications in the company HQ to the accompanying messaging for the product UI.

 All assets and toolkits are available through Moving Brands custom-built design platform Ark.
 As a single access point, Ark gives thousands of practitioners the tools they need to create coherent, appropriate marketing communications and design experiences for the diverse cultures and markets in which they operate.